kkaur89/sei54-project-one/README.md

       } return false
     }

 I also started writing out the logic for the winning conditions using a while loop.
 So below is the first condition to check to see if the cell selected is left or right of the current cell position.
+I worked on adding all of the winning conditions over day four and five, whilst also trying to add styling along the way so that I didn't leave it until the very end.

       // FIRST LOOP - LEFT AND RIGHT